aaronaston/webextension/README.md

 - **Context throttling:** `content-script.js` debounces DOM updates by 1.5 seconds and deduplicates payloads using a hash of the title, summary, and first 2,000 characters.
 - **Payload limits:** `background.js` trims DOM text to `MAX_DOM_CHARS` (4,000) before sending it to OpenAI; adjust carefully to stay within request size limits.
 - **Chat streaming:** The assistant chat uses the OpenAI `/v1/responses` streaming API.
 Partial deltas update the popup UI while the request is in-flight, and errors reset the chat session state.
-- **Patient headers:** The background script fingerprints chart content and caches three-line Markdown headers by patient key to avoid unnecessary repeat calls.
+- **Patient headers:** The background script fingerprints chart content and caches three-line Markdown headers by patient key so a previously selected patient reuses the cached header unless the chart fingerprint changes.
+- **Patient identity + chart fingerprints:** The content script derives a stable `patientIdentityKey` (using detected patient labels/identifiers) and pairs it with a chart fingerprint to form a chart-specific `patientKey`.
+The background state uses this composite key to cache patient headers and chats so the popup reloads instantly for an unchanged chart but resets automatically when the chart content changes.
 - **Storage:** Tab/chat state is persisted in `chrome.storage.local` so closing the popup does not lose progress.
 API credentials and per-site settings live under the `openAI` key.
 - **Logging:** Console logs are prefixed with `[CCA]` for quick filtering.
 Avoid adding verbose logging that could leak PHI.